aframevr/aframe-site/src/community/index.md

 ## Slack

 [Sign up to the A-Frame Slack](https://aframe.io/slack-invite/) to hang out and join the discussion.
-The Slack is very active with currently over 4500 people!
-Channels include:
+The Slack is pretty active with currently over 7000 people!

 - [`#general`](http://aframevr.slackarchive.io/general/) - All things A-Frame!
 - [`#questions`](http://aframevr.slackarchive.io/questions/) - Ask questions